-Carbon savings (2030): 10ktCO2 SDGs: Cost (2030): Estimated capex £3m-£5m 3 MORMANIE AMAGENELADINE I MORMANIE I How?
-Lead: - V VCC has agreed that all employees Winchester City Council nust spend at least 50% of time n office, it could aim for 35% of the Hampshire City Council vorkforce to work from homes 50% Partners: of the time (from pre-pandemic Private sector firms and trade groups · · · vels).
-This target is based on a 020 study by the ONS .
-Other public sector employees mphasise to private sector partners, potentially via Winchester Timeline and level of effort: B BID, of the benefits of flexible 2030: 35% of people tele-commuting 50% of vorking in staff retention, productivity and corporate carbon the time - potprint.
+Carbon savings (2030): 10ktCO2 SDGs: Cost (2030): Estimated capex £3m-£5m 3 RAMERICAN 5 BEAMER How?
+Lead: WCC has agreed that all employees Winchester City Council must spend at least 50% of time in office, it could aim for 35% of the Hampshire City Council workforce to work from homes 50% Partners: of the time (from pre-pandemic Private sector firms and trade groups levels).
+This target is based on a 2020 study by the ONS.
+Other public sector employees Emphasise to private sector partners, potentially via Winchester Timeline and level of effort: BID, of the benefits of flexible working in staff retention, 2030: 35% of people tele-commuting 50% of productivity and corporate carbon the time footprint.
 WCC has agreed that all employees must spend at least 50% of time in office.
-It could as detailed in GEDS, support leployment of super-fast broadband aim for 35% of the workforce to work from homes 50% of the time (from pre-pandemic
+It could As detailed in GEDS, support deployment of super-fast broadband aim for 35% of the workforce to work from and improved phone/data signals in levels).
+This target is based on a 2020 study by rural areas. the ONS.
+Working from home can increase certain emissions through private usage, so it is important to enact within the broader decarbonisation of electricity.
+Baseline: Employers should also implement April 2020 (latest available figures) 46.6% of sustainable travel plans for their people in employment did some work from organisations to ensure that when home (ONS national statistics). employees do travel for work, it is Many organisations, including WCC have since done with the least possible carbon adopted more flexible policies towards emissions. home/distance working.
+Employers should tailor arrangements around staff, some National Policy: will be unable to work from home and others will be more productivity Acas code of practice for handling doing so; important neither are requests in a reasonable manner forced into inappropriate Making a statutory application circumstances.